Calcium is very important for your health.

 Many types of yogurt are also rich in live probiotic bacteria, which have various health benefits.

-One cup (245 grams) of plain yogurt contains 30% of the RDI.
-It also contains vitamin B2, phosphorous, potassium and vitamin B12 (10).
+One cup (245 grams) of plain yogurt contains 30% of the RDI for calcium, as well as phosphorus, potassium and vitamins B2 and B12 (10).

 While Greek yogurt is a great way to get extra protein in your diet, it delivers less calcium than regular yogurt (12).

 One study linked eating yogurt to better overall diet quality and improved metabolic health.
-Participants who ate yogurt had lower risks of metabolic diseases, such as type 2 diabetes and heart disease (13).
+People who ate yogurt had lower risks of metabolic diseases, such as type 2 diabetes and heart disease (13).

-Bottom Line: Yogurt is one of the best sources of calcium, providing 30% of the RDI in one cup.
+Summary Yogurt is one of the best sources of calcium, providing 30% of the RDI in one cup (245 grams).
 It's also a good source of protein and other nutrients.

 Sardines and canned salmon are loaded with calcium, thanks to their edible bones.

 While seafood can contain mercury, smaller fish such as sardines have low levels.
-Not only that, both sardines and salmon have high levels of selenium, a mineral that can prevent and reverse mercury toxicity (18).
+In addition, both sardines and salmon have high levels of selenium, a mineral that can prevent and reverse mercury toxicity (18).

-Bottom Line: Sardines and canned salmon are super healthy choices.
+Summary Sardines and canned salmon are exceptionally healthy choices.
 A can of sardines gives you 35% of the RDI for calcium, while 3 ounces (85 grams) of canned salmon packs 21%.

 Some varieties also have decent amounts of calcium.

-However, winged beans top the chart.
-A single cup of cooked wing beans has 244 mg, or 24% of the RDI (19).
+However, winged beans top the chart — a single cup (172 grams) of cooked wing beans has 244 mg, or 24% of the RDI for calcium (19).

-White beans are also a good source, with a cup of cooked white beans providing 13% of the RDI.
+White beans are also a good source, with one cup (179 grams) of cooked white beans providing 13% of the RDI.
 Other varieties of beans and lentils have less, ranging from around 4–6% of the RDI per cup (20, 21, 22).

-Interestingly, beans are credited with being one of the reasons that plant-rich diets are so healthy.
-Research suggests that beans may help lower LDL (the "bad") cholesterol levels and reduce the risk of type 2 diabetes (23).
+Interestingly, beans are credited with being one of the reasons why plant-rich diets are so healthy.
+Research suggests that beans may help lower “bad” LDL cholesterol levels and reduce your risk of type 2 diabetes (23).

-Bottom Line: Beans are highly nutritious, and one cup of cooked wing beans delivers 24% of the RDI for calcium, while other varieties provide around 4–13% for the same serving size.
+Summary Beans are highly nutritious.
+One cup (172 grams) of cooked wing beans delivers 24% of the RDI for calcium, while other varieties provide around 4–13% for the same serving size.

-Almonds also provide 3 grams of fiber per ounce, as well as healthy fats and protein.
-They are an excellent source of magnesium, manganese and vitamin E.
+Almonds also provide 3 grams of fiber per ounce (28 grams), as well as healthy fats and protein.
+In addition, they’re an excellent source of magnesium, manganese and vitamin E.